Helpout-G12/App/Instruction Notes.md

 USE "overrides" in npm package.json to override vulnaranble dependencies.
 EDIT THE pacckage-lock.json file after first npm install to update the version of the vulnerable dependencies.

+USE UI ELEMENTS FROM components folder or native-base ui library.

 APP NAVIGATION:

     The App uses a 2 tier Navigation system.